-As a descendant of the Yorkshire, he is a natural hunter and will put these skills to good use when exploring.
-His parent the Yorkie was a rodent hunter and this is where the Maltase Mix gets its alertness from.
+As a descendant of Yorkshire, he is a natural hunter and will put these skills to good use when exploring.
+His parent the Yorkie was a rodent hunter, and this is where the Maltase Mix gets its alertness from.
 He may not make a great guard dog, but he will always alert you whenever there is an intruder.

 However, you also need to know that Teacup Morkie is an incessant barker.
-He loves to back at every sound or any moving object in his sight.
+He loves to bark at every sound or any moving object in his sight.
 So train him to use his bark only when its necessary.
 If you have toddlers in the house, then perhaps he is not the best dog to get because of the barking.

-Morkie is always eager to please his master so he never fails to show up for class when needed.
+Morkie is always eager to please his master, so he never fails to show up for class when needed.
 One problem though, he is very strong-willed and wants to do things his way.
 So you may not always see things eye to eye with him.

 Morkies are one of the easiest designer breeds you can train.
 They learn and retain information fast even as they age.
 Lay the foundation early by training your Morkies when they are small puppies.
-The younger they are the quicker they learn as well as mold them into well-behaved adult dogs.
+The younger they are, the quicker they learn as well as mold them into well-behaved adult dogs.

-Start training the Morkie early in the day when his energies are at peak.
+Start training the Morkie early in the day when his energies are at a peak.
 Try and focus on one trick until he has learned it.
 Do not expect him to carry through with the training longer than he wants to.

 A few minutes in and he will stop paying attention to you and more to his favorite toy.
-When he does this, best leave him alone and start training him again later.
+When he does this, leave him alone and start training him again later.

 Alternatively, you could bribe him with praises and treats to get him to do anything you want.
 Make sure you have his favorite treat on the next training session.
 For every trick he masters, reward him with a treat and lots of praises.
 This technique can keep him interested longer and teach him lots of tricks in a short period.

 Never use harsh words or scold him when he does not do what you want him to do.
 Morkies have a very delicate ego that can easily be bruised by harsh words.
 Being too strict will do nothing but scare him out of doing anything you want.
-Always be gently when training your Morkie.

 Morkies descend from the Maltese which is an energetic breed.
 So you can expect your little Morkie fellow to come with loads of pent-up energy in him.
 He needs all the exercise he can get to expel this excess energy.

-Play-time is an important part of a growing Morkie.
+Play-time is an essential part of a growing Morkie.
 Ensure you take him with you to morning or evening walks.
 Take him out to the park to play with other dogs or children.
 Let him tag along to campsites or a stroll by the beach.
 Let him splash in the pool or run after his favorite toy on the backyard grass.

 Exercises should be done every day otherwise your Maltese Yorkie Mix will grow cranky.
-If he is not utilizing his energy as he should, he can grow a destructive behavior that causes him to ruin things around the home or even bring harm to himself.
+If he is not utilizing his energy as he should, he can become a destructive behavior that causes him to ruin things around the home or even bring harm to himself.